Ranking all 27 signings Tottenham made under Mauricio Pochettino

 In 2016, Yedlin left Tottenham as a very fast, young player who lacked the technical and tactical qualities to really shine at the highest level of the game.

-He only ever made one appearance, but Spurs sold him at a profit to Newcastle, where he’s closing in on 100 appearances.
+He only ever made one appearance, but Spurs sold him at a profit to Newcastle, where he made over 100 appearances before going to Galatasaray.
+That profit alone has shifted him a few places up this ranking.

 Lopez never actually played for Tottenham, but he did give our good friend Matt Stead at Football365 the opportunity to regularly upset people by writing that the goalkeeper was an Irishman called Paul O’Pez.